pharo-open-documentation/pharo-wiki/General/GithubActions.md

         timeout-minutes: 15
 ```

-Let's see a little what is happening here.
+Let's see a little about what is happening here.

 The #name parameter allows one to give a name to the workflow.
 This is useful because you might have more than one workflow for your project.
 For example:

 ![Example of different workflows](GitHubActions_workflows.png)

-In this image we can see a CI that has 3 differents workflows:
+In this image, we can see a CI that has 3 different workflows:
 - CI
 - continuous
 - Release